poautran/PyXRDCT/README.md

 	cd PyXRDCT
 	python setup.py sdist bdist_wheel

-The package should be working, to test it run:
+The package should be working, to test it run the core file in PyXRDCT/PyXRDCT/core/:

-	ipython
-	import PyXRDCT
+	python core.py -h

 ## Dependencies and OS